 For example, if a TIBCO system processes thousands of stock trades daily, the MuleSoft implementation must be stress-tested under similar loads, whether on CloudHub or on-prem Mule runtimes.
 Identifying bottlenecks early helps prevent failures in production.

-To simplify this, CurieTech AI’s Testing Agents automate MUnit test case generation, making it easier to simulate high-load conditions and validate API performance.
+CurieTech AI automates MUnit test case generation, making it easier to simulate high-load conditions and validate API performance.
 With automated testing, enterprises can ensure system reliability, avoid last-minute surprises, and confidently scale for future growth.

 A well-implemented CI/CD pipeline is essential for streamlining deployments and maintaining consistency across environments.
 Instead of relying on manual deployments, leverage GitHub Actions, Azure DevOps, or Jenkins to automate the build, test, and deployment process for the MuleSoft applications.